 While writing your research papers, you will be required to cite your sources.
 This is to ensure that you do not pull your arguments out of thin air and also to credit the author.
 However, for those not used to citing, it can be quite a tedious task, Here’s where Cite This For Me: Web Citer comes in.
 The extensions simply generate a citation in various formats for you to use.
-No more typing and filling in the blanks on Microsoft Office.

 8. Google Public Data/ Singstats

 Image Source: Singstat)

 Well, these are not apps or extensions but are actual databases.
 On the topic of research, you will need lots credible data.
 Hence, using any random data you have googled is not an option.
 More often than not, we use official stats from government agencies or educational institutions.
 Google Public Data is a collection of publicly available data while Singstats is mainly used for data related to Singapore.
 Obviously, these aren’t the only two reliable sources you should depend on.
 As a University student, you should be able to judge and sift out the best sources for your usage.